 Who We Are

 EvryMemory was founded in Virginia on the belief that high school students are capable of creating real, lasting impact in their communities.
-We built a structured program that channels that energy directly into dementia care.
+EvryMemory is exactly that structured program, as it merges care for the elderly with academic opportunities for students worldwide.

 Today, our chapters span 15+ states and multiple countries.
 Each week, student volunteers visit care facilities to lead arts sessions, music activities, and reminiscence programs that bring consistent, meaningful engagement to residents.